-As provided in Section III, Environmental Setting, of this Draft EIR, a total of 106 related development projects have been identified in the vicinity of the Project Site through 2022 (the Project buildout year).
-These related projects consist of a variety of land uses, including residential, commercial, office, hotel, and mixed use.
-In addition, Related Project No. 107, the Hollywood Community Plan Update, is identified.
+As provided in Section III, Environmental Setting, of this Draft EIR, a total of 108 related development projects have been identified in the vicinity of the Project Site through 2023 (the Project buildout year).
+These related projects consist of a variety of land uses, including office, residential, commercial, and mixed use.
+In addition, Related Project No. 109, the Hollywood Community Plan Update, is identified.

 As discussed in Section III, Environmental Setting, of this Draft EIR, the projected growth reflected by Related Project Nos.
-1 through 106 is a conservative assumption, as some of the related projects may not be built out by 2022 (i.e., the Project buildout year), may never be built, or may be approved and built at reduced densities.
+1 through 108 is a conservative assumption, as some of the related projects may not be built out by 2023 (i.e., the Project buildout year), may never be built, or may be approved and built at reduced densities.
 To provide a conservative forecast, the future baseline forecast assumes that Related Project Nos.
-1 through 106 are fully built out by 2022, unless otherwise noted.
-Related Project No. 107 is the Hollywood Community Plan Update, which once adopted, will be a long-range plan designed to accommodate growth in Hollywood until 2040.
-Only the initial period of any such projected growth would overlap with the Project's future baseline forecast, as the Project is to be completed in 2022, well before the Community Plan Update's horizon year.
-Moreover, 2022 is a similar projected buildout year as many of the 106 related projects that have been identified.
+1 through 108 are fully built out by 2023, unless otherwise noted.
+Related Project No. 109 is the Hollywood Community Plan Update, which once adopted, will be a long-range plan designed to accommodate growth in Hollywood until 2040.
+Only the initial period of any such projected growth would overlap with the Project's future baseline forecast, as the Project is to be completed in 2023, well before the Community Plan Update's horizon year.
+Moreover, 2023 is a similar projected buildout year as many of the 108 related projects that have been identified.
 Accordingly, it can be assumed that the projected growth reflected by the list of related projects, which itself is a conservative assumption as discussed above, would account for any overlapping growth that may be assumed by the Community Plan Update upon its adoption.

 The Project and the related projects are located within an urbanized area that has been disturbed and developed over time.
 Although impacts to tribal cultural resources tend to be site-specific, cumulative impacts would occur if the Project, related projects, and other future development within the Community Plan area affected the same tribal cultural resources and communities.
 As discussed above, there are no tribal cultural resources located on the Project Site and all Project development would remain onsite.
-However, in the event that tribal cultural resources are uncovered, each related project would be required to comply with the applicable regulatory requirements discussed in detail above in Subsection 2.a on page IV.K-1, as well as the City's standard condition of approval regarding inadvertent discovery of tribal cultural resources.
-Any cumulative impacts to tribal cultural resources would be reduced by compliance with applicable regulatory requirements in the event of inadvertent discovery.
+However, in the event that tribal cultural resources are uncovered, each related project would be required to comply with the applicable regulatory requirements discussed in detail above in Subsection 2.a on page IV.K-1.
+Any cumulative impacts to tribal cultural resources would be reduced by compliance with applicable regulatory requirements and the City's standard condition of approval in the event of inadvertent discovery.
 In addition, related projects would be required to comply with the consultation requirements of AB 52 to determine and mitigate any potential impacts to tribal cultural resources.
 Therefore, cumulative impacts to tribal cultural resources would be less than significant and would not be cumulatively considerable.